 It’s important to overcome your fear of embarrassment and confide in your co-workers.
 Explain your condition and tell them that you’re doing your best to manage your symptoms.
 Also, tell them that despite your best efforts, Crohn’s disease still makes work difficult.
 Your co-workers will appreciate your honesty.
 They may even offer to help you manage your workload or find other ways to accommodate you.
 For example, they could stock the break room with snacks and beverages that won’t upset your stomach.

 Exercise Your Rights

-Companies employing 15 or more workers are subject to following the guidelines of the Americans with Disabilities Act (ADA).
-In addition to offering protection from discrimination in hiring, wages, and promotions, the ADA empowers disabled employees to request “reasonable accommodation.”
-For you, that means positioning your workstation near a restroom, acknowledging the need for extra bathroom breaks, and allocating more absences during flare-ups.
-You may even be allowed to telecommute.?
+Companies employing 15 or more workers must follow the guidelines of the ADA.
+In addition to offering protection from discrimination, the ADA empowers employees with disabilities to request “reasonable accommodation.”
+For you, this may mean positioning your workstation near a restroom, acknowledging the need for extra bathroom breaks, and allocating more absences during flare-ups.
+You may even be allowed to telecommute.

-If you do have an opportunity to work at home, take special care not to isolate yourself.
+If you have an opportunity to work at home, take special care not to isolate yourself.
 Periodically leave your desk and stretch your legs with a walk outside.
 You’ll be able to de-stress, clear your mind, and reap the benefits of exercise and fresh air.